 It is 75 years since the publication of one of the most famous novels of all time, "Gone With the Wind," Margaret Mitchell's story of Scarlett O'Hara, Rhett Butler and their passionate love affair during the Civil War, a passion that went famously cinematic.

-Mr. CLARK GABLE (Actor): (As Rhett Butler) There's one thing I do know, and that is that I love you, Scarlett.
+CLARK GABLE: (As Rhett Butler) There's one thing I do know, and that is that I love you, Scarlett.
 In spite of you and me and the whole silly world going to pieces around us, I love you.

 SIEGEL: Well, to mark the 75th anniversary of the book, NPR's Kathy Lohr visited the official home of "Gone with the Wind" just south of Atlanta.

 KATHY LOHR: Peter Bonner, who runs a tour company here, says that's just what happened.

 PETER BONNER: And Margaret said she used to pretend she was asleep and lay there on the porch and stick around and hear some of those great stories.
 Later, she'd say: I sat on the fat slippery laps of my great aunts and heard what would become "Gone With the Wind."

 LOHR: So, when visitors ask to see the Tara depicted in the movie, Bonner says this is where they're sent.

 BONNER: Margaret took the Hollywood bigwigs on a tour here at least once in the area down South, showed them everything from little bitty farmhouses, shacks, to this.
 A lot of folks come here and see the two gallery porches and the columns, and they say: Oh my goodness, that's Tara.